JoElfner/multisim/INSTALL.rst

 The direct links to the GitHub repository and to the PyPI project are:

   - MultiSim on GitHub https://github.com/JoElfner/multisim
-  - MultiSim on PyPI https://pypi.org/project/MultiSim/ (currently deprecated)
+  - MultiSim on PyPI https://pypi.org/project/MultiSim/ (currently outdated)

 PREREQUISITES
 =============